-- Not roasting the bones beforehand, roasting improves the flavor of the broth, really roast them to their limit with a high oven for 40 minutes.
+- Not roasting the bones beforehand.
+Roasting improves the flavor of the broth.
+Roast them to their limit with a high oven for 40 minutes.

-- Using too small of a pot, you must use a stock pot.
-The bigger the stock pot, the better but only put enough water in to cover the bones.
+- If using too small of a pot, you must use a stock pot.
+The bigger the stock pot, the better, but only put enough water in to cover the bones.

 - Not cooking long enough.
 If you only simmer the bones for a few hours, all you’ll end up with is a watery stock.
-To draw all the nutrients from the bones (particularly beef and lamb), they should be cooked for 24 hours plus.
+To draw all the nutrients from the bones (particularly beef and lamb), they should be cooked for 24 hours.

 - Not refrigerating or freezing.
 When finished cooking your bone broth, remove the bones, strain it and then refrigerate asap.
 Better still, freeze it, as bone broth can breed bacteria.